The Restaurant Capital Lifecycle | Liberty Capital Group

 EBITDA Multiple

-Single-location, owner-operated.
+Owner-operated single location.
 Value is primarily in lease rights and equipment.
 Buyer is typically another operator.
-Financing is hard because the business depends entirely on the owner.

 Established Single / Strong Brand